Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Non-Fock state under chiral-symmetric Lagrangian

 \subsection{Kinematical condition}

-For massive fermion, the starting point of consideration is the Fock vacuum, but for the massless one, we can relax this rule, because the Fock vacuum is not self-evident for massless fermions.
-The operators $ a^s(\mbox{\boldmath $p$})$ and $ b^{s\dagger }(\mbox{\boldmath $p$})$, which strictly specifies the number of particle as a lowering or raising operator, is closely linked to the Fock vacuum.
-Since the quantum vacuum is not a quiet state with hardly any excitation, a new raising and lowering operator reflecting this property is needed.

-Momentum, electric charge and spin, which prescribe all properties of massless fermion, are not positive definite, and therefore the effect of annihilation of negative charge by departure of massless fermion $a^s(\mbox{\boldmath $p$})$ is equivalent to that of creation of positive charge by arrival of massless antifermion $b^{s\dagger }(-\mbox{\boldmath $p$})$ with opposite momentum and spin.
-There is no reason to distinguish between the two, since the behavior of gauge fields is determined solely by the motion of their source, the electric charge.
-Hence, {\it there is no reason to assign the same or equivalent kinematical operation to two different operators.} For this to be ensured, a new raising and lowering operator $\widetilde{a}^s(\mbox{\boldmath $p$})$ is defined as follows
+For the gauge field, the moving massless fermions or antifermions are nothing but charge's and spin's vehicles.
+Since vacuum is neutral in charge and isotropic in space, the annihilation of negative charge in $a^s(\mbox{\boldmath $p$})$ at the departure of massless fermion brings about the same effect to the gauge field $B_{\mu}(\mbox{\boldmath $p$})$ as the creation of positive charge in $b^{s\dagger }(-\mbox{\boldmath $p$})$ at the arrival of massless antifermion with opposite momentum and spin.
+Furthermore, momentum, electric charge and spin, which prescribe all properties of massless fermion, are not positive definite, and therefore the effect of $a^s(\mbox{\boldmath $p$})$ and that of $b^{s\dagger }(-\mbox{\boldmath $p$})$ on the state are equivalent. {\it There is no reason to assign the equivalent operations on the state to two different operators.} For this to be ensured, a new raising and lowering operator $\widetilde{a}^s(\mbox{\boldmath $p$})$ is defined as follows

 If the fermion is massive, the annihilation of fermion and the creation of antifermion cause different effects on the state because mass is positive definite, and such a raising and lowering operator does not exist.
-Hence, it is a characteristic of the massless fermion and antifermion in the hypothetical world.
+Hence, it is a characteristic of the massless fermion and antifermion.